-The Future of Sales Enablement is Personalization: An Exclusive Preview of New Forrester Study
+The Future of Sales Enablement is Personalization: New Forrester Study

 Sales enablement is having a moment.
 LinkedIn has almost 9000 open sales enablement positions across the United States alone.
 So, it is high time to delve into what sales enablement really looks like in 2019.
 Seismic commissioned Forrester Consulting on a July 2019 study reporting on the present and future of enablement, surveying nearly 400 sales enablement decision makers representing organizations across multiple industries.

 What are the results of the research?
 What does enablement look like for organizations today?
 And what lessons are instructive for future trends in sales and marketing?
 The full 13-page study will be released on August 20th during a free webinar featuring Forrester Principal Analyst Mary Shea.
 But we’re too excited about the findings and wanted to share a handful of them with you now.